Security Shift: From Cyber Threat Intelligence to Cyber Risk Intelligence

 The result?
 An Nth party vendor responsible for transporting materials to a manufacturer could be the origin point of an attack.
 If attackers can breach Nth party vendor controls and move laterally across their network into production line networks, manufacturing networks, and finally retail networks, companies could be victimized by attacks that are unexpected in both source and scope.

-Improved collaboration between first-party and third-party businesses is on the horizon for TPCRM efforts.
+Collaboration between first-party and third-party businesses makes for more effective risk management discussions.
 If businesses commit to framework standardization and information sharing, everyone benefits — enterprises and vendors are better equipped to spot trouble coming, while customers enjoy confidence in network security efforts.

-Evolving cyber risk intelligence efforts will also help cultivate new response strategies.
+Leveraging cyber risk intelligence will also help cultivate new response strategies.
 One of the most promising is the use of artificial intelligence (AI) to proactively detect and respond to threats.
-The caveat?
-For AI solutions to learn, massive amounts of data are required.
-As a result, more robust cyber risk initiatives that include Nth-party vendors could help companies cultivate adaptable AI security efforts.
+Of course, machine learning and AI can only be applied when standardized data sets are in place.

 Attacks happen.
 And they're going to continue happening as attack surfaces expand thanks to the increasing use of third-party vendors, the expanding use of cloud-based services, and the growing adoption of IoT frameworks.
 In this evolving landscape, effective defense depends on both cyber threat intelligence and cyber risk intelligence.
 Used in concert, these security efforts can help improve threat visibility, identify potential areas of concern, and provide the impetus for targeted security spending that frustrates attacker efforts.